How to Become a Certified Application Counselor Designated Organization

 Frequently Asked Questions

-My organization is a currently CDO with Centers for Medicare and Medicaid Services (CMS).
-Do I need to reapply with Get Covered Illinois for plan year 2025?
+My organization is a currently CDO with Get Covered Illinois.
+Do I need to reapply for plan year 2026?

 Get Covered Illinois CAC Assistance Team